omarieclaire/clojure-scala-cantrips/README.md

     (println attr2))  ; 2
 ```

 What about mutating these fields?
-You probably noticed this weird named methods (we’ll have plenty of these!);
+You probably noticed these weird named methods (we’ll have plenty of these!);
 ```java
 public void attr1_$eq(int);
 ```